Actuarial-Control-Cycle-Part-A-2023-T1/group-github-pages-group-2/README.md

 <img src="Screenshot 2023-04-08 171527.png"  width="550" height="300"/>
 </div>

-**Inflation/interest rates:** Inflation and yields are tested separately, where short and long-term rates are changed by 1%.
+<u><b>Inflation/interest rates:</b></u> Inflation and yields are tested separately, where short and long-term rates are changed by 1%.
 Note that inflation and yields are directly and inversely related to program costs respectively, due to the cost and investment nature such rates.
 Such changes have a minor/moderate impact on short and long-term costs respectively and does not undermine the program goals.
 As such, the severity posed by macroeconomic risk is reasonable.

-**Relocation rates:** Rates of individuals leaving a region are simultaneously increased or decreased by 1% to analyse relocation risk.
+<u><b>Relocation rates:</b></u> Rates of individuals leaving a region are simultaneously increased or decreased by 1% to analyse relocation risk.
 Changing these rates have a major impact, driven by large voluntary cost changes of up to 51.83%, due to relocations incurring incentive costs.
 Voluntary costs make up 28 - 62% of total cost in these scenarios, leading to this observation.
 We note this deviation is lower in the long-term, primarily as migration falls towards the scheme end.
 As such, relocation risk has a high severity particularly in the short-term and will require monitoring.

-**Incentives:** Altering incentives for migrations to regions 2, 4 and 6 has a major impact in both the short and long-time horizons, with the magnitude of change ranging from 20% to 25%.
+<u><b>Incentives:</b></u> Altering incentives for migrations to regions 2, 4 and 6 has a major impact in both the short and long-time horizons, with the magnitude of change ranging from 20% to 25%.
 Note that this acts to only increase/decrease voluntary costs by 50% which is a large proportion of the total, with displacement costs being unaffected.
 Therefore, the viability of incentives needs strong levels of further monitoring and calibration to manage incentive risk.

-**Contents/weather inflation:** changes in conditions produce moderate changes to displacement costs of around 14% and 20% respectively.
+<u><b>Contents/weather inflation:</b></u> changes in conditions produce moderate changes to displacement costs of around 14% and 20% respectively.
 As this does not impact voluntary displacement costs driven by incentives, the overall effect is minor from both a short and long-term perspective.
 This suggests the risk higher severities arising overtime is overall low.

 ### **Certainty of Program Objectives**